-- Coloring Contests – Post a blank coloring book page out on social media and ask everyone (including children) to print the page out and have fun coloring.
+- Coloring Contests – Post the 2021 Stronger Together coloring page on social media and ask everyone (including children) to print the page out and have fun coloring.
 When they’re finished, they can post the result using the #NPWW hashtag.
-Don’t have a coloring book page?
-Use the 2020 Rhythm of Public Works coloring page!

 - Video Contests – Ask people to film themselves answering a question (Ex. – What do you love about your city/community?) or thanking public works employees for everything they do to keep communities safe.
 When they’re finished, they can post the video online using the #NPWW hashtag.

 - DIY Contest – Come up with your own idea to have a little fun.
-Examples: City Trivia; Dress Like a Public Works Employee Photo Contest, etc.
+Examples: City Trivia; Dress Like a Public Works Employee Photo Contest, Share your favorite Public Works First Responder gear, etc.